ETS-Android5/jarvis-services/README.md

 You can see other changelogs in file ***CHANGELOG.md***.

 ## How to implement Jarvis Account Sign In

-For implementation you don't need complie additional libraries.
+To implement you don't need to complie additional libraries.

 To implement Jarvis API just paste the next code to your app:
 ```java